At the foot of Mt. Jiguan.

 |09-JAN-2012||awarded the title of National 5A Tourist Scenic Spot by China National Tourism Administration.|

 Jiguandong was named after mount Jiguan (1,021 m asl) where it is located.
 It is also known as Cockscomb Limestone Cave.
-The cave was discovered during the reign of Emperor Qianlong (1736-1796) in the Qing Dynasty (1644-1911).
+The cave was discovered during the reign of Qianlong Emperor from 1735 to 1796 in the Qing Dynasty (1644 to 1911).
 It is mentioned in the Luanchuan County Chronicle.
 The description tells that it has four chambers, and various formations.
 We are actually not sure if the description of snakes and bats means there are actually such animals or if this are descriptions of speleothems.
 Chinese texts tend to babble about fantastic interpretations instead of real facts.

 The development of this cave was decided in AUG-1992 by the county government.
 They invested 1.8 million yuan to build entrance buildings, opening a new entrance and exit, building the trail in the cave and installing electric light.
 In APR-1993 the cave was opened to the public.
 In 2000, after seven years, 681,000 tourists had visited the cave which equals a revenue of 10.49 million yuan and profits and taxes of 500,000 yuan.
 This makes the cave one of the top ten tourist attractions in Henan Province.